jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

 ![Monitoring Tab in the EC2 AWS Console](default-ec2-monitoring.png)

 It's a great starting set, but what if you need more?
 What if you need metrics from inside of the VM?
-In this post we'll look at how to improve observability for your Windows based systems with the CloudWatch Agent and provision that via AWS CDK.

 ## Gathering additional metrics